Skip to content

 Vintage Japanese Watches

-Atelier Victor: discover our collection of vintage Japanese watches and pre-owned.
+Atelier Victor : discover our collection of vintage and pre-owned Japanese watches.
 Seiko, Citizen, Orient, Alba.
-Automatic, chronographs, dive watches, dress watches.
-Robust in-house movements with bold designs.
+Automatic, chronograph, dive, or dress watches.
+Robust manufacture movements with bold design.
 Serviced movements, one-year mechanical warranty, lifetime authenticity guarantee.

 Read more